 These Professional Development Goals are operationalized through required service, supervision, and training activities (see Weekly Activities table below).
 Interns receive weekly individual and group supervision, and attend a weekly training seminar.
 Individual testing supervision is also provided when an intern is engaged in psychological testing.
 All supervision is provided by licensed psychologists.

 Interns develop an Individualized Training Plan (ITP), identifying Professional Development Goals that represent areas of special interest or need for more in-depth training, and specific objectives and activities designed to meet these goals.

 Direct Services (About 30)

 Qualifications: Candidates must be fully enrolled in a doctoral program in clinical or counseling psychology (or related field) and have completed at least 600 hours of supervised practicum.

 Time Commitments: The internship begins in mid August and ends in mid July.
-Interns must be available 25 hours/week and be on-site a minimum of three days/week.
+Interns must be available 40 hours/week.
 In addition to two weeks vacation, interns will have one week off in late December when the University is closed for the holidays.